jerilei714/Phase2/README.md

   (If you want to test registration, go to users collection and you should see the info added there after registering.
 5. DO NOT CLOSE MonggoDB Compass, and open your terminal/command prompt.
 6. CD to the path of Phase2 on your machine
-7. After that, start the server by typing "node server.js" on your command prompt/terminal, and if succesfull, you should see these:
+7. After that, start the server by typing "node server.js" on your command prompt/terminal, and if successful, you should see these:
   Server running on port 3000
   Connected to MongoDB Atlas :)
 8. If you don't see that, message me.
 If you do see that, go to your preffered web browser.